 Anwar al-Zamani is an Iraqi expert on Iran-backed militias and their use of drones and other technologies.
 He is a contributor to the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.

-This facade group is used to "brand" muqawama attacks on Turkish targets and purportedly link the strikes to Yezidi grievances towards Turkey.
+This facade group is used to brand "resistance" attacks on Turkish targets and purportedly link the strikes to Yezidi grievances toward Turkey.

 History and objectives: